semgrep/semgrep-docs/docs/semgrep-app/editor.md

 Upon saving, a rule’s visibility is **unlisted** by default.
 This rule can be shared with anyone through an identifier, even to non-Semgrep App users.

 A rule can be saved as a **private rule**, which is visible only to members within an organization.
-You can still share a private rule, but only members of the organization will see it.
+You can still share a private rule, but only members of the organization can see it.
 Private rules are a **Team/Enterprise tier feature**.

 - To set a rule’s visibility to private, click **Share > Private > Save change**.
 - To share a private or unlisted rule, click **Share** and copy the **URL link**.